StudioEtrange/mambo/README.md

     * first, ask for an open port to enter your vpn on the active VPN connexion
     * second, set transmission with this remote port

-* This plugin is by default declared as active into mambo and attached to transmission
+* This plugin is by declared as active into mambo and declared as attached to transmission but must be manually launched
     * see declaration in mambo.env : `TANGO_PLUGINS=transmission_pia_port%!transmission`
     * launch this plugin to set transmission remote port : `./mambo plugins exec-service transmission`
+    * To declare it as aut launched at each transmission launch set in your pwn mambo.env file `TANGO_PLUGINS=transmission_pia_port%transmission`

 ### Usage